cms-opendata-analyses/HiggsExample20112012/README.md

         cd HiggsExample11-12/examplerootfiles/
         ```

-      - OR create a new directory, e.g. exammplerootfiles
+      - OR create a new directory, e.g. examplerootfiles

         ```
         mkdir examplerootfiles